University Prep Frequently Asked Questions

 Yes!
 University Prep students can take Driver’s Education using funds from their $1,500 budget.
 Visions In Education utilizes a California DMV approved, internet-based, course.
 This online course covers the ground rules of road and vehicle safety, with an emphasis on capable and efficient driving.

-This will depend on the student’s unique circumstance and personalized educational plan developed with the student’s counselor.
+This will depend on the student’s unique circumstance and individualized education plan developed with the student’s counselor.
 Students must receive approval from their Principal to ensure early graduation.

 Get Your Free Info Kit